developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Clock Configuration - Manual Date

-This Managed Configuration allows an Administrator using an EMM to manually configure the date on a Zebra Android device and should be specified if and only if the value ***Manual*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.
+This Managed Configuration allows an Administrator using an EMM to manually configure the date on a Zebra Android device and should be specified only if the value ***Manual*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.

 ### Clock Configuration - Manual Time

-This Managed Configuration allows an Administrator using an EMM to manually configure the time on a Zebra Android device and should be specified if and only if the value ***Manual*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.
+This Managed Configuration allows an Administrator using an EMM to manually configure the time on a Zebra Android device and should be specified only if the value ***Manual*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.

 ### Clock Configuration - Auto NTP Server Address

-This Managed Configuration allows an Administrator using an EMM to configure the address of the NTP (Network Time Protocol) server to be used to perform automatic data and time configuration on a Zebra Android device and should be specified if and only if the value ***Automatic*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.
+This Managed Configuration allows an Administrator using an EMM to configure the address of the NTP (Network Time Protocol) server to be used to perform automatic data and time configuration on a Zebra Android device and should be specified only if the value ***Automatic*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.

 ### Clock Configuration - Auto NTP Sync Interval

-This Managed Configuration allows an Administrator using an EMM to configure the interval at which automatic date and time configuration is performed on a Zebra Android device and should be specified if and only if the value ***Automatic*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.
+This Managed Configuration allows an Administrator using an EMM to configure the interval at which automatic date and time configuration is performed on a Zebra Android device and should be specified only if the value ***Automatic*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.

 ### Clock Configuration - Time Zone Mode